 When you also consider that a knife-scarred surface means plastic is getting into your food, that plastic cutting board isn't looking so great after all.

-The Bottom Line: We're kicking plastic boards out of our kitchen.
+The bottom line: We're kicking plastic boards out of our kitchen (or giving them a new life).

 Bamboo is the choice of many environmentalists.
 A hard grass, it is a sustainable, renewable resource that needs no chemicals to thrive or be harvested.
-And, since they absorb less liquid than wooden boards, many believe they are at least as sanitary as wooden boards.
+And, because bamboo boards absorb less liquid than wooden boards, many believe they are at least as sanitary as wooden boards.

 The drawback?
 Bamboo is 19 percent harder than traditional maple, which means it's also harder on your knives.
 Also, the small grooves may ever-so-slightly catch your knife, interrupting a smooth cutting action.